 The United States Lighthouse Society also has a terrific Kid’s Corner.
 Be sure to visit it for ideas on projects, other videos, reading suggestions, and much more.

-Back to that question about – what is a “wickie”?
+Do you know what a “wickie” is?
 No, it has nothing to do with Wikipedia!
 Find out what a wickie is – here – at Sea Grit Lighthouse – Lighthouse Terminology – Part 2.
 Be sure to check out Part 1 for terms like bull’s-eye prism, caisson lighthouse, and Fresnel lens.

 - Story time -